-The vacant possession value as at 1 April 2016 was £162.150m (£163.523m as at 1 April 2015).
+The vacant possession value as at 1 April 2017 was £161.815m (£162.150m as at 1 April 2016).
 The vacant possession value is an opinion of the best sale price that could have been obtained for the property on the date of the valuation.
-The balance sheet valuation contains an adjustment to reflect the fact that the properties involved have sitting tenants enjoying sub-market rents and statutory rights, including the right to buy.
-This factor was reviewed by Government Office in January 2011 when new guidance was issued setting a new adjustment factor for application from 1 April 2010.
-This adjustment factor of 31% (31% in 2014/2015) measures the difference between market and sub-market rents.
+The balance sheet valuation contains an adjustment to reflect the fact that the properties involved have sitting tenants subject to sub-market rents and statutory rights, including the right to buy.
+This adjustment has been an element of the valuation process for a number of years and was reviewed by DCLG and new guidance was issued in November 2016 setting a new adjustment factor for application in the 2016/17 accounts.
+This adjustment factor of 41% (31% in 2015/2016) measures the difference between market and sub-market rents.
 The adjusted valuation is called "Existing Use Value - Social Housing" (EUV-SH).
 The difference between the vacant possession value and the balance sheet value therefore shows the economic cost to the Government of providing council housing at less than open market value.
+The impact of the increase in the adjustment factor from 31% during 2015/16 and 41% during 2016/17 is to significantly increase the balance sheet valuation of HRA dwellings.